United States presidential state car: Realization

 Still nicknamed "the Beast", as established with the 2001-2009 model, the current model debuted with a trip by President Trump to New York City on September 24, 2018.
 Road & Track reported that "the design appears to be a simple evolution of the old model with more current Cadillac design cues, like an Escalade sedan."
 Road & Track described the state car as "massive and tall", and weighing 15000–20000 lbs.

 NBC News reported a weight of 20,000 pounds and the capacity to seat seven, and speculated that the limousine was intended to evoke the aesthetic of the Cadillac XT6.
 Car and Driver said that the car was built on the GMC TopKick platform, weighs as much as 15,000 pounds, has the headlamps from the Cadillac Escalade, and the grille emblematic of the Cadillac Escala concept car.
 The car is approximately 6 ft tall.

 In addition to defensive measures designed to protect the president, this state car has stores of blood in the president's type for medical emergencies.
 The car is hermetically sealed against chemical attacks, and features run-flat tires, night-vision devices, smoke screens, and oil slicks as defensive measures against attackers.
 NBC reported that the car features armor made of aluminum, ceramic, and steel; the exterior walls have a thickness of 8 in, the windows are multi-layered and 5 in thick, and each door—believed to be 1 ft thick and weigh as much as those on a Boeing 757—can electrify its handles to deter entry.

 As of May 2019, the current model was used alongside the previous model.

-Destruction

-In the late 20th century, it was customary for the United States Secret Service to participate in the destruction of the presidential state car after it had run its course.
-The federal agents use bullets and explosive rounds for two purposes.
-The first is to demonstrate the automobile's effectiveness against such weaponry, while the second is to shred the vehicle and destroy the secrets of its manufacture, armoring, and defensive abilities.
+Cadillac Escalade

+In January 2026, Donald Trump used a new armored presidential Cadillac Escalade when he attended the World Economic Forum in Davos, Switzerland.
+It is unclear if this new vehicle is intended to replace the "Beast" sedans, or if it is designed for specific duty such as presidential trips abroad.
+It has been noted that custom Secret Service vehicles typically have an 8-year service life, and the current "Beasts" will hit that service life in 2026.

+End of service

+Upon the end of the presidential limo service life the US Secret service sometimes retain older models for training purposes at the Secret Service Training Center.
+Most limos are eventually destroyed by being used in target practice.
+Firearms and explosive devices are used to test the ability of the security along with ensuring that sensitive equipment is properly destroyed.
+The remains will be sent to an incinerator or a shredder for complete destruction.